Deep dyslexia: Imageability effect and ease of predication

 The difficulty of deep dyslexics in reading abstract words has been referred to as the "imageability effect".
 According to this idea, the ease with which a mental image can be created for a word is strongly related to the ease of reading the word.
 In an attempt to explain this relationship, researchers have developed a variable to link the mental imagery created by a word and the ease of reading it.
 This variable, ease of predication, is a rating of how easy it is to come up with simple factual statements or attributes of a word.
 For example, when presented with the word "dog", an individual may come up with statements, or predicates, such as "has four legs", "is an animal", or "barks and wags its tail".
-Words with higher ease of predication scores are more easily read aloud by deep dyslexics than words with lower ease of predicaton scores, yet there is no correlation between ease of predication and ease of reading seen in normal adult readers.
+Words with higher ease of predication scores are more easily read aloud by deep dyslexics than words with lower ease of predication scores, yet there is no correlation between ease of predication and ease of reading seen in normal adult readers.
 Ease of predication may not explain specific symptoms of deep dyslexia, but rather indicates that deep dyslexics read using imagery, or a predicational route, rather than the more precise mechanisms used in normal reading.